-Singer Michelle Williams offers tips on recognizing the symptoms of a stroke and seeking prompt, lifesaving treatment.
+Singer Michelle Williams shares tips on recognizing the symptoms of a stroke.

 A stroke can be caused by either a blood clot or a ruptured blood vessel to the brain.
 Eighty percent of strokes can be prevented.
 “The first step is knowledge about your health,” says Michelle, an ambassador for the American Heart Association’s Power to End Stroke campaign.

 “Since my dad and my grandmother have had strokes, I’m more aware of my diet and make sure to exercise regularly.
 And I know the warning signs.
 We all should.”

 To spot the sudden signs of stroke, remember F.A.S.T.:

 Does one side of the face droop, or is it numb?
 Ask the person to smile.
 Is the smile uneven?

 2. Arm Weakness